lukasturcani/stk/docs/source/ea.rst

 Genetic algorithm input file variables.
 .......................................

-This section lists the variables that need to be defined in the GA input file, along with a description of each variable.
+This section lists the variables that need to be defined in the EA input file, along with a description of each variable.

 * :data:`population` - :class:`.EAPopulation` - **mandatory** -
-  The initial population of the GA.
+  The initial population of the EA.
 * :data:`optimizer` - :class:`.Optimizer` - **mandatory** - The
-  optimizer used to optimize the molecules created by the GA.
+  optimizer used to optimize the molecules created by the EA.
 * :data:`fitness_calculator` - :class:`.FitnessCalculator` -
   **mandatory** - The fitness calculator used to calculate fitness of molecules.